ministryofjustice/hmpps-locations-inside-prison-api/docs/0003-nomis-sync-and-migration.md

 This endpoint will contain all the information need to populate the locations database with a location updated in NOMIS
 - `GET /locations/sync/upsert`
 - `GET /locations/sync/delete`
--
-### Migration endpoint for locations inside prison
-This endpoint will contain all the information need to populate the locations database with a specific location
-- `POST /locations/migrate`

 ## Decision